-Q Question Response

-1 Do you agree with the Yes, they should be aligned.

-Workgroup view that the

-calculations for 'Relevant

-Interruptions as a result of

-Emergency

-Deenergisation' and 'All

-other Relevant

-Interruptions' should be

-aligned such that both are

-compensated at SBP for

-settlement periods for

-which Gate Closure had

-incurred?

-2 Should this modification Yes, this should be progressed as a self-governance

-be progressed as self- modification.

-governance given the

-potential impact described

-above?

-3 Do you have any No

-comments on the draft

-legal text?
+Q Question Response 1 Do you agree with the Workgroup view that the calculations for 'Relevant Interruptions as a result of Emergency Deenergisation' and 'All other Relevant Interruptions' should be aligned such that both are compensated at SBP for settlement periods for which Gate Closure had incurred?
+Yes - in order to make the payment mechanism equitable.
+2 Should this modification be progressed as self-governance given the potential impact described above?
+Eggborough feels that the potential materiality means this is not a self governance modification.
+3 Do you have any comments on the draft legal text?
+No.